Skip to content

 # between the client (this program) and the contacted web server

-# this channel is used for exchanging commands and information
+# this channel is used for the exchange of orders and information

-# the client sends the GET request to retrieve the URL /
+# the customer sends the get command to request URL /

-# HTTP protocol headers must end with a blank line
+# protocol HTTP headers must end with an empty line

-# its data and then close the channel.
-The client reads everything coming from the connection
+# then close the channel.
+The customer reads everything that comes in from the connection

-# The client closes the connection in turn
+# the customer in turn closes the connection

 html.close()